-When I used to think of the word “servant” I thought of it as a dirty word.
+When I used to hear the word “servant,” I thought of it as a dirty word.
 I thought a servant was someone without any authority, someone very low in class and poor, someone who had no choice but to do the work for others.
 My definition and understanding of who’s a servant was completely wrong.
 Jesus Christ came to earth not “to be served but to serve” (Matt 20:28).
-As we are called to imitate Christ, we are called to be servants – that is to be devout and faithful followers of Christ.
+As we are called to imitate Christ, we are called to be servants—that is, to be devout and faithful followers of Christ.

 In the catechism it states that the religious and ministers of the Church are servants of God.
-The pope’s proper title is servant to the servants of God.
-And one of the first steps in canonization of a saint is to pronounce them as a servant of God to the entire world.
-I mean, woah, think about that.
-To be a saint in heaven you will first take a title that the secular world walks all over: servant.
+The pope’s proper title is servant of the servants of God.
+And one of the first steps in the canonization of a saint is to pronounce them as a servant of God to the entire world.
+I mean, whoa, think about that.
+To be a saint in heaven, you will first take a title that the secular world walks all over: servant.

-We are all unprofitable servants this is true.
+We are all unprofitable servants, this is true.
 Because everything good is due to God alone.
-But, God is not like the man in the parable who is not grateful that his servant is being obedient.
-After the servant finishes plowing and tending the sheep his master orders him to serve food and drink.
-The servant’s work never ends and he is not rewarded.
-As servants of the Lord our work never ends either but, it does not end because we never stop being faithful followers of Christ!
+But God is not like the man in the parable who is not grateful that his servant is being obedient.
+After the servant finishes plowing and tending the sheep, his master orders him to serve food and drink.
+The servant’s work never ends, and he is not rewarded.
+As servants of the Lord, our work never ends either, but this is because we never stop being faithful followers of Christ!
 Our mission is to always preach and worship His good name.
 We will continue to plow and plant seeds of faith.
 We will continue to tend the sheep and build up the Church.
-The difference is that our God sees the work we do for Him and He loves us.
-When we enter the gates of heaven our Lord will joyously tell us “come here immediately and take your place at table”.
-We all have a place at His table and we will celebrate with a great heavenly banquet filled in abundance with food and drink.
+The difference is that our God sees the work we do for Him, and He loves us.
+When we enter the gates of heaven, our Lord will joyously tell us, “come here immediately and take your place at table.”
+We all have a place at His table, and we will celebrate with a great heavenly banquet filled in abundance with food and drink.